Azure/batch-shipyard/docs/14-batch-shipyard-configuration-jobs.md

 job-level property if not set.
 * (optional) `gpu` designates if this container requires access to the GPU devices on the host.
-If this property is set to `true`, Docker containers are instantiated via `nvidia-docker`.
+If this property is set to `true`, Docker containers are instantiated via `nvidia-docker` and the appropriate options are passed for Singularity containers.
 This requires N-series VM instances.
 This overrides the job-level property, if set.
 It follows the same default behavior as the job-level property if not set.
 * (optional) `max_task_retries` sets the maximum number of times that